|

 fakes and that if they are real you are not

-supposed to take them out of the country.
+supposed to take them out of the country and you could get arrested.
 There is

 a huge market in used phone cards, the same way